chberlin/Memory-Replacement-Policies/README.md

 - Optimal: Not-predictive.
 Removes page from memory that will appear furthest away into the future
 - FIFO: Removes victim page that came in first
 - RAND: Removes victim at random
-- Clock: Not yet implemented
+- Clock: Searches through memory for page with use bit of 0 for victim.
 - Least Recently Used: Removes page from memory that will appeared furthest away into the past

 **prog3:**